Sydney HCM consultancy Smart WFM expands global presence with subsidiaries in US, India

 The company is also setting up a global leadership team, beginning with the promotion of global HCM lead and behavioural technologist Rob Scott to the role of chief operating officer.

-A services partner of HR solutions vendor UKG, Smart WFM was founded by chief executive Jarrod McGrath, former founder of Presence of IT which was acquired in 2016 by Deloitte.
+A services partner of HR solutions vendor UKG, Smart WFM was founded by chief executive Jarrod McGrath, former founder of Presence of IT, which was acquired in 2019 by Deloitte.

 The company previously opened a Singapore office in 2020, beginning its global moves with a successful foray into Asia.